-Menu provides a set of css class to enable users to customize it.
-The following list of CSS class names are used to customize the Menu component.
+Menu provides a set of CSS classes which help its users to customize it based on their requirement.
 You can customize the appearance of the Menu by overriding the existing styles.
-The following list of CSS class names are used to customize the menu component.
+The following list of CSS class names can be used to customize the Menu component.